JanX2/LSMSmartCategorizer/ReadMe.txt

 [TrainingWindowController doTrainAndSave]
 [EvalWindowController doLoadMap:]
 [EvalWindowController processFeedData:fromURL:]
-Those three routines are users of LSMClassifier and LSMClassifierResult.
+Those three routines are users of LSMClassifier and LSMClassifierResults.

 The rest of the source code files are there for the purpose of making this a usable application.